wesdollar/geek-source/requirements/00-prologue/07-personal-introductions.md

 ### Give Them Just Enough to Pique Their Interest

 As with everything, saying less is more.
-I usually focus on trying to say all the right things that will prompt my audience to ask follow up questions, thus beginning a dialog.
+I usually focus on trying to say all the right things that will prompt my audience to ask follow-up questions, thus beginning a dialog.
 This is not the opportunity to tell my entire life story nor entire career journey.
 I purposely hold back details so that I can have a real dialog with them when the time comes.

 My goal is to give my audience a little morsels, not the whole thing.
 I'm trying to prompt them to ask me follow-up questions or to start a conversation.
 For example,